Protect the sea, neglect the people? Social impact of marine conservation schemes revealed

-Category: Climate Hits: 4Governments and international organizations are expanding targets to conserve marine spaces to stem the depletion of biodiversity and fish stocks around the globe.
+Category: Climate Hits: 5Governments and international organizations are expanding targets to conserve marine spaces to stem the depletion of biodiversity and fish stocks around the globe.
 A new study demonstrates the wide range of unintended impacts that such conservation efforts have on affected communities.
 Published today in World Development, the research presents a ground-breaking case study of the Cambodian Koh Sdach Archipelago combined with a cross-country statistical analysis of the impacts of marine conservation across Southeast Asian communities.

 Read more https://www.sciencedaily.com/releases/2021/06/210603171324.htm